 Back to top

 Posted to Wales and thinking about starting a business or growing a current one?
-The Welsh Government runs a funded business start-up programme, Antur Teifi, under the Business Wales umbrella.
+The Welsh Government runs a funded business start-up programme, Antur Cymru Enterprise, under the Business Wales umbrella.

-Antur Teifi provides business advice and support to individuals and groups who are looking to start a business in Wales; it is open to anyone regardless of your employment status.
+Antur Cymru Enterprise provides business advice and support to individuals and groups who are looking to start a business in Wales; it is open to anyone regardless of your employment status.

 - offers one-to-one advice and support at any stage of setting up your business